UC-JepsonHerbaria/CCH/bulkload/README.md

 	- The file format is the collection number, followed by a space, then followed by tab separated accessions that have this collection number, irrespective of collector name.

-	- file format:

-`001 RSA273952	RSA818850`
+	- file format: `001 RSA273952	RSA818850`

 `CDL_collectors.in`  Collector last name text file that is used to create the collector name hash file used by the CCH search page.

 	- The data is the collectors last name (harvested from the `consort_bulkload` script from the collector field only, stripped of all other collectors, first names, titles, etc.)

 	- The file format is the collector last name, followed by a space, then followed by tab separated accessions that have this name.

 	- Only the last name of the primary collector is used.

-	- file format:
-`Abrams POM48668	POM145908`
+	- file format: `Abrams POM48668	POM145908`

 `CDL_counties.in`  County name text file that is used to create the county name hash file used by the CCH search page.

 	- The data is the county name (harvested from the `consort_bulkload` script from the county field, spaces replaced by `_`, and converted to all caps.)

 	- The file format is the county name, followed by a space, then followed by tab separated accessions that have this name.

 	- There should never be more than 64 lines in this file.
-63 total names (counties from California and municipalities in Baja California) plus one line for all record with `UNKOWN` county values
+63 total names (counties from California and municipalities in Baja California) plus one line for all record with `UNKOWN` county values.

 	- County names as they are found in the participant files are printed on-screen.
-If there is more than 64 lines, the participant file has to be corrected to eliminate the bad county
+If there is more than 64 lines, the participant file has to be corrected to eliminate the bad county.

 		- the text on the screen shows what participant file has the first found occurrence of this bad name.

-	- file format:
-`ALAMEDA RSA817095	RSA817094`
+	- file format:`ALAMEDA RSA817095	RSA817094`

 `CDL_date_range.in`   Early Julian Date-Late Julian Date range text file that is used to create the date range hash file used by the CCH search page

 	- The data is the early and late julian dates (harvested from the `consort_bulkload` script from the ELD and LJD date fields.)

 	- The file format is the EJD-LJD, followed by tab separated accessions that have this date range.

 	- There are older participant databases that do not have an LJD or and EJD field.

 		- The original process for `consort_bulkload` was to process the EJD and LJD at this step and not at the participant database processing step.

 		- prior to 2018, `consort_bulkload` harvested dates from only the verbatim date field, and ignored corrections that were present in the EJD and LJD participant database field

 				- As a result, one could search the CCH and have records come up that display a date not within the range entered.

 				- This is caused when the EJD and LJD processing has corrected a date that has a bad format or an erroneous date in the verbatim date field.

 				- This also caused a problem with the search results page.

 					- The search results are sorted by the EJD and not the verbatim date field.
 However the verbatim date is displayed on the search results page.

 					- frequently, dates from outside the range would appear in search results.

 					- also the dates would sort incoherently, since the EJD value was used as the sort and the verbatim date was displayed

 					- this caused much consternation among the users and many complaints were e-mailed.

 		- `consort_bulkload` has now been modified to use the EJD and LJD from participant files in first, then use the verbatim date field

 	- `consort_bulkload` still reports when dates fall outside the known range for the "british use" of the Julian Calendar and current date.

 		- The out of range dates are nulled.
 They need to be fixed in the participant database processing step when found.

 		- The error is reported on screen.

-	- file format:
-`2378497-2378861	 UCSC774	UCSC775	UCSC782`
+	- file format:`2378497-2378861	 UCSC774	UCSC775	UCSC782`

 `CDL_date_simple.in`  Julian Date text file that is used to create the date hash file used by the CCH search page
 	- The data are julian dates (harvested from the `consort_bulkload` script from the ELD and LJD date fields.)